sallampalli/scorekeep-app/README.md

-# `angular-seed` — the seed for AngularJS apps
+# `scorekeep-app` — A simple score keeper for card games

 This project is an application skeleton for a typical [AngularJS][angularjs] web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.
+The app contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together.
+This app is for card game players to make their scoring easier.

 ## Getting Started